 DUI / Drugs / Alcohol

-Its common knowledge that driving while impaired due to alcohol and drugs can alter perception, cognitive behavior, coordination and attention that is needed for safe driving.
+Its common knowledge that driving while impaired due to alcohol and drugs can alter perception, cognitive behavior, coordination, and attention that is needed for safe driving.
 A semi or large commercial truck speeding down a road with an impaired truck driver behind the wheel is a frightening accident waiting to happen.
-If a commercial truck driver injures or kills a person while they have alcohol or drugs in their system, a claimant can seek punitive damages for the gross negligence and recklessness.
+If a commercial truck driver injures or kills a person while they have alcohol or drugs in their system, a Philadelphia truck accident lawyer can help you seek punitive damages for the gross negligence and recklessness.

 Truck Driver Fatigue

-According to the Department truck driver fatigue is a leading factor of the roughly 4,000 fatal large truck accidents that occur each year.
-Driver fatigue can be caused by any number of reasons, including lack of sleep, driving too many hours without adequate time off, driving too many consecutive hours and pressure to deliver loads.
+According to the Department, truck driver fatigue is a leading factor in the roughly 4,000 fatal large truck accidents that occur each year.
+Driver fatigue can be caused by any number of reasons, including lack of sleep, driving too many hours without adequate time off, driving too many consecutive hours, and pressure to deliver loads.

 Truck Tire Blowouts / Tread Burn

-Tire blow outs are a common cause of truck accidents.
-Many times tire failure on a semi, big rig, or 18-wheeler truck results from the trucker drivers negligent failure to do careful inspection and make needed repairs.
+A truck accident lawyer can help you determine if an accident was caused by worn or defective tires.
+Tire blowouts are a common cause of truck accidents.
+Many times tire failure on a semi, big rig, or 18-wheeler truck results from the trucker driver’s negligent failure to do a careful inspection and make needed repairs.
 A truck’s tires are a critical part of its equipment.
-Before a truck driver starts a job, whether it will be a long distance haul or short trip, the tires should be inspected.
-Some of the most common tire issues experienced by truck drivers include: burnt treads (tread burn), tread separation, tire blowouts, under-inflated tires, bent rims and overheated tires.
+Before a truck driver starts a job, whether it will be a long-distance haul or a short trip, the tires should be inspected.
+Some of the most common tire issues experienced by truck drivers include burnt treads (tread burn), tread separation, tire blowouts, under-inflated tires, bent rims, and overheated tires.

 Poor Truck Maintenance